BruOp/bae/README.md

-# bae

-Meant to eventually be a little demo engine/renderer using bgfx, imgui, glfw and glm.

-Inspired by [bigg](https://github.com/JoshuaBrookover/bigg)'s handling of all the dependencies.
+# Bruno's Awful Examples (bae)

+Used to be Bruno's Awful Engine, but decided it was better to focus on small little examples, like what is found in the bgfx repo

 ## Getting started